ibexa/documentation-developer/docs/guide/personalization/developer_guide/content_api.md

 The following information can be loaded to the recommendation solution:

 - Product price - Products cheaper than the specified threshold can be filtered out from recommendations
-- Availability timeframe - Certain products are be recommended only in the specified time window.
+- Availability timeframe - Certain products are be recommended only in the specified time window
-- Custom attributes - You can group recommendations and narrow down the results, for example, to non-food products or to news that are related to the end users's city
+- Custom attributes - You can group recommendations and narrow down the results, for example, to non-food products or to news that are related to the end user's city

 For more information about personalization, see [Personalization quickstart](../personalization_quickstart.md) and [Best practices](../best_practices/recommendation_integration.md).